UniversalDependencies/docs/_cs-feat/Negative.md

 ---

-In Czech, negation is mostly done using the bound morpheme _ne-,_ and independent negating particle (equivalent to English “not”) is rarely seen.
+In Czech, negation is mostly done using the bound morpheme _ne-,_ and an independent negating particle (equivalent to English “not”) is rarely seen.
 Words that can take the morpheme of negation have the feature of negativeness.